Caravans and Traders: Global Connections, 1200-1500 (HI2B8)

-Abraham Cresques, Atlas catalan
+Abraham Cresques, Catalan Atlas (detail), 1375.

 - Engage with key concepts in global history such as "connections", "comparisons", "entangled histories", "micro-global" and "cultural exchange".

 - Engage with a wide range of approaches to history through primary and secondary sources.